By Kate Harvey

 JBL Wave Flex 2 ($100)

-We’ve got test results for 148 headphones, so if you’re thinking of getting some in the sales, we can help you find a good buy.
-But these JBL in-ear headphones are definitely not worth your money.
+We’ve got test results for more than 140 headphones and at the bottom are these JBL in-ear headphones.
 They got the worst overall score in our test.
 Their sound quality is terrible, and they were uncomfortable to wear.
 There are a few other in-ear headphones around the same price that earned our Consumer Recommended tick you could look at instead.

 Sunbeam Café Barista EM5000 ($301)

 One of the worst espresso coffee machines we’ve tested is this widely available Sunbeam model.
 Our expert taste-testing panel rated the coffee it makes as terrible.
-You can do much better in the sales.
-Some of our Consumer Recommended coffee machines are around the $500 mark and they’ll no doubt go on sale over the next few weeks.
-Get ready to hit the sales by checking out which coffee machines we think are the best.
+There's another coffee machines around the same price that's so good it gets our Consumer Recommended tick.

 Withings Scanwatch Light ($479) and Scanwatch 2, 38mm ($669)